retooth2/xenharmlib/doc/quickstart.rst

 method.
 This takes the frequency of the pitch and finds the pitch with the closest frequency in another tuning.
-For example if you are accustomed to a standard western tuning and just started your journey into micronality you might be interested in finding the 12 pitches of a western octave that you are already familiar with:
+For example if you are accustomed to a standard western tuning and just started your journey into microtonality you might be interested in finding the 12 pitches of a western octave that you are already familiar with:

 .. testcode::